d-bl/GroundForge/Home.md

 * Specify stitches for figure **b** and **c**.
 * Apply colors to individual threads in figure **c**.
 * Download figure **d** and customize it into **e-h** or whatever your fancy.
 * The pair diagrams of Binche, Flanders or Paris grounds are thread diagrams of a plain Torchon ground with respectively ctctc, ctct or ct.
-This principle can be applied recursively on any pattern allowing for many more patterns.
+  This principle can be applied to more stitch variations and repeated like a Droste effect.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/intro.png)